 Commissioner Stephenson announced new minimum wage rates for the remainder of 2024 and the first half of 2025.
 As of July 1st, 2024, those new rates have taken effect.

-The standard Oregon minimum wage for 2024 is $14.70 per hour (standard minimum wage rate) and will remain in effect until July of 2025.
+The standard Oregon minimum wage for 2025 and the remainder of 2024 is $14.70 per hour (standard minimum wage rate) and will remain in effect until July of 2025.
 There are also special wage rates in Oregon for specific locations.
 These include:

 - Portland Metro Minimum Wage: $15.95 per hour